Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 1.md

 gravity happens either.

 Unlike with Unity Physics, you are in complete control of the simulation from start to finish.
-Psyshock simply provides a toolbox of powerful tools to help you along the way.
+Psyshock simply provides a toolbox to help you along the way.
 You get all the benefits of a custom physics engine for your game (especially performance) without having to know all the math and algorithm details.

 This is great power that comes with some responsibility.
 Using the tools wrong will almost certainly result in poor performance.
 If you plan to dive deep into